CiscoDevNet/terraform-provider-intersight/website/docs/d/workflow_pending_dynamic_workflow_info.html.markdown

 * `src`:(string) The src is workflow owner service.
 * `status`:(string) The current status of the PendingDynamicWorkflowInfo.* `GatheringTasks` - Dynamic workflow is gathering tasks before workflow can start execution.* `Waiting` - Dynamic workflow is in waiting state and not yet started execution.* `RateLimit` - Dynamic workflow is rate limited and hasn't started execution.
 * `wait_on_duplicate`:(bool) When set to true workflow engine will wait for a duplicate to finish before starting a new one.
-* `workflow_key`:(string) This key contains workflow, initiator and target name.
-Workflow engine uses the key to do workflow dedup.